-During the 2021-2022 school year, SOEP served 8,299 distinct students in grades 7-12, with 32,370 half-credit enrollments (equivalent to 2,023 full-time students).
+A rural school incentive enacted in 2022 provides aid to support participation in college and career-readiness courses by 9-12th grade students attending small and rural schools under 1,000 students.
 Students enrolling in middle school courses (grades 7-8) are limited to two credits online per year.
 Students in grades 7-12 enrolling in high school credit courses may take up to six online credits.
 A rural school incentive enacted in 2022 is also expected to boost enrollment by students attending schools enrolling under 1,000 students.
-ASU Prep Global, Utah's first "direct-to-state" non-LEA provider, will enter the program SY 2022-23.